-“The goal of the Mental Health Institute is breaking down silos, getting synergies,” he said.
+“The goal of the Mental Health Institute is to break down the silos, so we can get some synergies,” he said.

 “We want Covenant and UMC working together.
-We want Northwest and BSA working together in Amarillo,” he said, listing off the major health care providers in the region.
+We want Northwest working with BSA in Amarillo,” he said, listing off the major health care providers in the region.
 “We’re in position to be considered the honest broker.”

 At the system’s flagship institution, mental health is front of mind for Lawrence Schovanec, president of Texas Tech University.